RAF Lossiemouth: HMS Fulmar (1946–1972)

-Lossiemouth transferred from the Royal Air Force to the Fleet Air Arm (FAA) on 2 July 1946 and became known as Royal Navy Air Station (RNAS) Lossiemouth or HMS Fulmar.
+Lossiemouth transferred from the Royal Air Force to the Fleet Air Arm (FAA) on 2 July 1946 and became known as Royal Naval Air Station (RNAS) Lossiemouth or HMS Fulmar.
 On the FAA taking control, No. 46 MU moved to RAF Elgin.
 Lossiemouth was used as a basic training station for FAA pilots who then moved on to RNAS Culdrose (HMS Seahawk) in Cornwall for instrument training.
 RAF Milltown also transferred to the FAA and became known as HMS Fulmar II.
 It operated as a Deck Landing Training School, where students carried out the last stage of training before landing on aircraft carrier in the Moray Firth.
 The first FAA squadron, No. 766 Naval Air Squadron, arrived at Lossiemouth in August 1946 and operated Supermarine Seafires and Fairey Fireflies until its departure to RNAS Culdrose in 1953.
 In the late 1940s, to replace poor quality war-era facilities, seven hundred new married living-quarters were constructed in the nearby towns of Lossiemouth and Elgin, with the first opening in September 1949.
 The practice of constructing living-quarters off-station differed from that of the RAF, which typically constructed such accommodation within the boundaries of their airfields.
 In 1952 and early 1953, Lossiemouth's runways were upgraded and extended to their present lengths; during that time aircraft temporarily operated from Milltown.

 The Naval Air Fighter and Strike Training School transferred to the station in 1953 and over the next decade a wide range of aircraft types operated from Lossiemouth in the training role, including Supermarine Seafires, Fairey Fireflys, Hawker Sea Hawks, Hawker Sea Furys, Supermarine Scimitars, de Havilland Sea Venoms and Hawker Hunters.
 Four Gloster Meteors were used as target-towers.
 One of the first squadrons of the recently established Federal Germany Navy was formed at Lossiemouth in May 1958 under the NATO cooperative policy.
 No. 764 Naval Air Squadron was responsible for training German crews on twelve Sea Hawks, which operated in German Navy markings.
 A commissioning ceremony was attended by British and German naval and political figures.
 In 1958, it was announced that station facilities were to be upgraded for £3 million, including the refurbishment of living accommodation and the creation of the Fulmar Club social club.
 Princess Alexandra opened a new officers mess in July 1965.